DIG 220 - Electronic Literature

 Love letters written by a computer.
 A poem two hundred trillion stanzas long.
 A message encoded in a microbe’s DNA.
 The mysterious disappearance of a teenager, told through YouTube and IMs.
 An ocean buoy tweeting mash-ups of Moby Dick.
 Welcome to the weird world of electronic literature-digitally born poetic, narrative, and aesthetic works read on computers, tablets, and phones.
 Experimental, evocative, and sometimes simply puzzling, electronic literature challenges our assumptions about reading, writing, authorship, and meaning.
 Yet e-lit, as it is often called, has also profoundly influenced mainstream culture.
 Literature, film, comics, apps, and video games have all learned lessons from electronic literature.
 This course will trace the rise of electronic literature and explore both historic and contemporary works of e-lit.
 We’ll begin with electronic literature’s roots in avant-garde art and Cold War technology, and follow e-lit through the birth of the personal computer into the era of the Web and smartphone.
 At every step along the way the expressive power of new media-the way digital media enables and shapes different modes of creative and cultural expression-will be of particular interest to us.

 Satisfies a requirement in the Communication Studies interdisciplinary major and minor.

 Satisfies a requirement for the Global Literary Theory interdisciplinary minor.

-Students entering 2012 and after: satisfies the Literary Studies, Creative Writing and Rhetoric distribution requirement.
+Satisfies the Literary Studies, Creative Writing and Rhetoric requirement.